Down by the Tracks in Coronation Alberta

 We’re down by the tracks in Coronation Alberta or rather on our visit, standing where the tracks used to be.
 From this angle and observed today there’s nothing left of the railway.
 Not a thing.
 Presenting two views captured from the same location but separated by many, many decades.

-It’s sobering to see what’s changed and pretty much everything in the old image has been relegated to history.
-The scene’s not just a little different and pretty much all that was has been swept away.
+It’s sobering to see the change and pretty much everything in the old image is no more.
+The scene’s not just a little different, but dramatically so.
+All you see was swept away.

-The Then image comes thanks to our friend Henry Niznik and captured by him in 1977.
+The Then image comes thanks to our friend Henry Niznik and captured by him in June 1977.
 Henry worked for the railway, although not in this area, but while passing through felt the need to stop and capture this shot.
-Let’s all thank him!
+We like that kind of thinking, and let’s all thank him for the effort!

 Down by the Tracks in Coronation Alberta: and now there’s nothing left.
 With Chris Doering & Connie Biggart (BIGDoer/Synd)